RavenSystem/mgos32toHAA/README.md

 # Shelly convert to HAA

-This guide explains how to convert Shelly Plus, Mini, Pro and Gen3 devices (ESP32 and ESP32-C3) to [HAA firmware](https://github.com/RavenSystem/esp-homekit-devices/wiki)
+This guide explains how to convert Shelly Plus, Mini, Pro and Gen3 devices to [HAA firmware](https://github.com/RavenSystem/esp-homekit-devices/wiki)

 For older Shelly devices (Gen1), use this instead: [mgos to HAA Shelly ESP8266](https://github.com/RavenSystem/mgostoHAA)